Mr Jeremy Hoffman

 • Abbey “1 UCL” Excellence / Endeavour Award for my work as Treasurer for the UCL Medical School Charity “SPECTRUM”, which provides respite care for children with disabilities.
 (2008) University College London

-• Outside of work, I have a longstanding interest in travel, expeditions, and the outdoors.
-I enjoy scuba diving, skiing, and tennis, and I’m particularly enthusiastic about off-road driving and restoring classic Land Rovers.
-These activities offer a great balance to clinical life and often go hand-in-hand with another passion of mine, photography.
-Whether exploring remote landscapes or capturing everyday moments, I find these experiences both grounding and inspiring.
+• Outside of clinical practice, I have a longstanding interest in travel, expeditions, and the outdoors.
+I enjoy scuba diving, skiing, and tennis, and have a particular enthusiasm for off-road driving and restoring classic Land Rovers.
+These pursuits provide a welcome balance to clinical life and often go hand-in-hand with another passion of mine, photography.

 Memberships and affiliations